Crush It! by Gary Vaynerchuk

 I am a big fan of Gary Vaynerchuk.
 He seems to cut through all of the entrepreneurial bullshit and get straight to the point.

-As you can imagine, I was very excited when this book arrived.
+So, as you can imagine, I was very excited when this book arrived.

 Even though I was eagerly awaiting the arrival of this book, I had no idea what it was about.
 The title, ‘Crush It!’, and strapline, ‘Why Now Is The Time To Cash In On Your Passion’, didn’t really tell me an awful lot.